-Furthermore, much of this work (Behrens et al. 2018; Bellmund et al. 2018) has aimed at elucidating forms of basis representations that can be used to generalize within and across environments that have certain geometrical regularities.
-In our experiment, participants learned an asymmetric branching structure of multi-step associations between individual items, which corresponds to a "cognitive graph" rather than a "cognitive map" (this division was identified by Chrastil & Warren, 2014).
-Both of these representational formats can co-exist, and can differentially support higher-order cognitive operations such as composability, transfer, and relative distance judgements, as a result of distinct representational properties - for instance, a cognitive graph structure does not include metric information, unlike the basis representations discussed above, and so relative distance judgements must be computed via alternative means.
+Furthermore, much of this work (Behrens et al., 2018; Bellmund, Gärdenfors, Moser, & Doeller, 2018) has aimed at elucidating forms of basis representations that can be used to generalize within and across environments that have certain geometrical regularities.
+In our experiment, participants learned an asymmetric branching structure of multistep associations between individual items, which corresponds to a "cognitive graph" rather than a "cognitive map" (this division was identified by Chrastil & Warren, 2014).
+The key property of a cognitive graph is that it allows for representing metric information (e.g. distance) that supports reasoning about relative relationships between nodes, without requiring a globally consistent coordinate system of the sort usually associated with a map.
+In other words, it describes a relational substrate that can be extremely useful for a wide range of judgments, without requiring extensive experience.
+Both of these representational formats can co-exist, and can differentially support higher-order cognitive operations such as composability, transfer, and relative distance judgments, as a result of distinct representational properties.
 Therefore, it is important to determine both whether this representation can be formed, and also whether it can support the proposed cognitive operations.

+1.2.
 Goal-directed planning

 The advantages of building internal models by inference extend beyond just navigation benefits.
-A separate body of work has examined the process by which people navigate these internal models in order to determine the course of action that will maximize their future rewards (Sutton and Barto 1998; Daw et al. 2005; Daw et al. 2011).
-Early work demonstrated that these goal-directed forms of decision-making trade off against habitual behavior, enabling an animal to adapt to rapid changes in their environment (Balleine & Dickinson 1998; Balleine & O'Doherty, 2009).
-More recently, it has been shown that goal-directed decision-making can be formalized as model-based reinforcement learning (RL) (Daw et al., 2005; Sutton and Barto, 1998; Dolan & Dayan, 2013).
+A separate body of work has examined the process by which people navigate these internal models in order to determine the course of action that will maximize their future rewards (Daw, Gershman, Seymour, Dayan, & Dolan, 2011; Daw, Niv, & Dayan, 2005; Sutton & Barto, 1998).
+Early work demonstrated that these goaldirected forms of decision-making trade off against habitual behavior, enabling an animal to adapt to rapid changes in their environment (Balleine & Dickinson, 1998; Balleine & O'Doherty, 2009).
+More recently, it has been shown that goal-directed decision-making can be formalized as model-based reinforcement learning (RL) (Daw et al., 2005; Dolan & Dayan, 2013; Sutton & Barto, 1998).
 Model-based RL represents a form of RL that stores a model of how different states in the environment are connected to one another (e.g., the likelihood of transitioning from one state to another), and the rewards that an agent can expect upon reaching a given state.
 By contrast, model-free forms of RL only store the value of previous actions taken in a given state, and therefore are less sensitive to changes in the structure of one's environment (e.g., if a certain state is no longer rewarded or if two states are no longer connected, requiring a detour).